Seweryn Chomet: Birth and education

 He often spoke with great pride about the beauty and architectural splendour of Drohobycz but retained bitter memories of the anti-Semitism that was prevalent in Poland at that time.
 When the war started, he was left with a friend of his mother as his parents were forcibly taken by the Russians to serve as doctors in the army.
 It was through this friend's immense act of kindness and bravery that he was able to hide for most of the war and survive the horrors that enveloped Poland during the 1940s.
 After the war he escaped to England, where he was soon joined by his parents who set up a medical practice in Stamford Hill in North London.

 While in his mid teens, they sent him to a "yeshiva", a Jewish seminary, run by an orthodox Jewish movement known as the "Lubavitch".
 But soon after he ran away, with the intention of becoming a tailor, never to return.
 His father tracked him down and made sure he got down to some serious studying which eventually took him to study physics at what was then known as Regent Street Polytechnic.
 From there he went to do research at what would become his intellectual home for most of his life: King's College London.
 His intellectual excellence was recognised early on with the offer of a lectureship while still a postgraduate.
-He became a passionate and dedicated teacher and mentor to many science students during his 40-year tenure.
-Many of his former pupils remember him as someone who could make a physics lecture fun and entertaining.